Click here to listen to a reading of this blog:

-You can’t expect to get better if you have a negative mindset such as ‘There’s no point’, ‘I’ll never get better anyway’, ‘I’ve been ill for so long anyway’, ‘It’d take ages for me to feel well again’, ‘I can’t be bothered’, ‘what’s the point?’
+You can’t expect to get better when living with hypothyroidism or Hashimoto’s if you have a negative mindset such as ‘There’s no point’, ‘I’ll never get better anyway’, ‘I’ve been ill for so long anyway’, ‘It’d take ages for me to feel well again’, ‘I can’t be bothered’, ‘What’s the point?’

 If you think like this, then you may’s well accept you’re never going to feel better.
 And who wants to accept that?
-Unless you’re willing to become your own thyroid advocate, and actually do something about it, giving it your best shot, you can’t expect to magically get better.
+Unless you’re willing to become your own advocate, and actually do something about it, giving it your best shot, you can’t expect to make progress.

 No one ever wishes they had started doing something later, but people always wish they had started doing something earlier.